-Given the above, Organization Development practitioners may have to tread lightly to avoid being perceived as pushing an agenda or diverging from HR priorities in 2022, but must step up with confidence when needed.
+Given the above challenges in organizational development, OD practitioners may have to tread lightly to avoid being perceived as pushing an agenda or diverging from HR priorities in 2023, but must step up with confidence when needed.
 This means investing in relationships and building trust with stakeholders, taking confidence from OD interventions, and being well prepared when opportunity knocks.

 5. Gathering quality evidence